aosabook/500lines/dagoba/chapter.md

 And so we see the need for laziness: all graph databases have to support a mechanism for doing as little work as possible, and most choose some form of lazy evaluation to do so.
 Since we're building our own interpreter, evaluating our program lazily is certainly within our purview.
 But the road to lazyville is paved with good intentions and surprising consequences.

+[
+ALSO:
+    ### Laziness

+    [Suppose you've got a hobby, like tennis or philately.
+I've got a hobby: re-building genealogy.
+Can we find anyone who likes both our hobbies? ]

+    Suppose we'd like to find a few people who have both tennis and philately as a hobby.
+We can start from tennis, go out to its hobbyists, out again to their hobbies, back in from philately and then take a few. (change this query)

+    ```
+    G.v('tennis').in().as('person').outV('philately').in().matches('person').take(5)
+    ```

+    And this works great, until our graph gets large and we run out of memory before Dave Brubeck gets to play.
+The problem is that we're completing each query segment before passing the data along to the next one, so we end up with an immense amount of data.
+If there were a way for later segments to pull data from earlier segments instead of having it pushed in to them, that would solve this problem.
+In other words, we need lazy evaluation.

+    Now in some languages that would be trivial, but JavaScript is an eager language, so we're going to have to do a little work.
+First of all, our query segments can't just return data any more.
+Instead we're going to need to process each segment on demand.
+That means we'll need some way of driving this process forward.
+Here's how we'll do that.

+    ---> also: don't blow your stack on large queries (so we can't use straight recursion, need to use a different approach. lots of other benefits to this, like history and reversibility etc)

+]

 ## The heart of the matter

 Putting var declarations at the top is like eating desert before your entree.
 All the surprise is gone.
 Everything is revealed.
 And yet nothing has any meaning -- we don't know why we need them yet, they're just empty words.